We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Types of Stirrups in Construction

-You may see seven different types of standard construction stirrups on any particular project.
+You may see several different types of standard construction stirrups on any particular project.
 They all have three things in common.
-They must have a 135-degree hook, each hook must be at the proper length and the mandrel — the device that the steel stirrups get bent around — has to be the right size.
+First, they need a 135-degree hook.
+Every hook must be at the proper length, and the mandrel — the device that the steel stirrups get bent around — has to be the right size.
 What do the different types of stirrups look like?

 1. Single-Legged

+This is a type of open stirrup.
 You won’t see single-legged stirrups used very often, but they can be useful when you only need to bind two rods.
-Instead of a full loop, these single-legged stirrups look more like a flattened U-shape.
+Instead of a full loop, single-legged stirrups are bent into a U-shape.

 2. Double-Legged